-The pair initially baked from Alex’s home kitchen in Hackney and were a regular fixture in London’s booming street food scene (KERB, Street Feast, Broadway Market), meeting a lot of influential foodies along the way.
+They started their journey in London’s booming street food scene (KERB, Street Feast, Broadway Market), meeting a lot of influential foodies along the way.

 The Girls were causing a storm in the fashion and PR world generating a huge amount of press and a rapidly growing following on social media.
 Private orders flooded in from high-end fashion brands and press events, all wanting to get a piece of the action.
 Clients included Dior, Chanel, Christian Louboutin, Stella McCartney, Brides Magazine, Alexander McQueen, Agent Provocateur, Adidas, Nike, Jo Malone, Elizabeth Arden, Topshop, Clinique and Jimmy Choo.

 In 2013 they were approached by top publisher, Random House to write a meringue based cookbook.
 Meringue Girls Cookbook , which has now been published all over the world, from Italy and Germany, to America and New Zealand.
 In 2015, they released cookbook two ‘Meringue Girls Everything Sweet.’
 Full of unusual edible gifts, cool confectionary and delicious things in all the colours of the rainbow.